Alexander-Barth/NCDatasets.jl/docs/src/fillvalue.md

 close(ds)
 ```

-Note choosing the `_experimental_missing_value` affects the element type of the NetCDF variable using julia type promotion rules, in particular note that following vector:
+Note choosing the `maskingvalue` affects the element type of the NetCDF variable using julia type promotion rules, in particular note that following vector:

 ```julia